 Choosing a good hotel in Station 2 can be a challenge if you’ve never been to Boracay.
 That’s why I created this guide.
-To show you the best resorts in this area, so that you can quickly and easily find the perfect place for your stay.
+To show you the best resorts in this area, so that you can more easily and quickly find the perfect place for your stay.

 Note: I selected the following hotels based on location, overall quality and value for money.
 I’ve also made sure that each has an overwhelming amount of positive reviews – so that they’re not just resorts that I like, but also places that other people were happy to stay at.

 Station 2 is the center of White Beach.
 It has a vibrant nightlife and many restaurants.
 The beach can become quite busy, but that usually only happens during sunset.